Jura Mountains mapping

 The boundaries of grassy pastures are are drawn using leaflet.draw.
 The baseline is the most heavily biomassed month (uusally June) and grassy areas was taken to be those grassy areas with a SeLI value above a certain value.
 These grassy areas corresponded closely to those given by the Version 1.5 cropland and grassland map of Switzerland based on Sentinel-2 data published by Envidat.

-Forest diversity and structure site - IMPLEMENTATION NOTES
+Forest diversity and structure site - IMPLEMENTATION NOTE

 Forest mapping has so far focusssed exclusively on using GEDI high-reolution laser satellite data.
 The approach has been to use red-green-blue composite points corresponding to GEDI laser shots to determine forest diversity and structure.
 The structure determination is more robust and informative.
 It uses a composite index made up from indeces for the forest cover, layering and understory.
 Unfortunately, the number of GEDI scans in our region of interest (i.e., where we can access ground-truth reasonably easily) is still very limited, so it is difficult to draw conclusions at this stage.